David Story, Online Piano Lessons from Toronto

 Niagara Falls Workshop

-We started by learning a Rock-a-billy version of Abigail’s Boogie for multiple keyboards and finished up with a rousing reading of Katy Perry’s Part of Me.
-Then we performed the 2 pieces for family, all in three short hours.
+We started by learning a Rock-a-Billy version of Abigail’s Boogie for multiple keyboards and finished with a rousing reading of Katy Perry’s Part of Me.
+Then we performed the two pieces for their families.

 • They learned that playing in a band is difficult, fun, and awesome.